APogue/APogue.github.io/_drafts/outline-v3/2025-02-10-Outline-v3-encampment.md

 - Even despite their best efforts to address "rumors" that did not change the violent outcome

-	- It was the English Dept that opted to use an abundance of caution and move the teach in.
+	- It was the English Dept that opted to use an abundance of caution and move the teach in

 - They witnessed the effect -> violence shown to students, and one parent